-Direct Technical Assistance.
-NREL has been working with tribes to solve clean energy challenges since 1995, with more than 200 high-impact interactions occurring since 2012.
+NREL has been working with tribes to solve clean energy challenges since 1995, with more than 300 high-impact interactions occurring since 2012.
 Currently, tribes have cost-free access to NREL expertise through DOE's Office of Indian Energy.

-Capacity Building.
 To effectively deliver clean energy technologies to market, governments, program administrators, and technology end users, NREL provides technology, market, and stakeholder communications strategy trainings to tribes.
-Current trainings are offered through the DOE Office of Indian Energy.
+For recent trainings, see DOE Office of Indian Energy Workshops.

 Query data by tribal land and conduct simple analyses of demographics, installed capacity, utility-scale renewable energy technical potential, and more